Genblem/ecommerce-cypress-test/README.md

-# 🧪 Cypress E2E Test
+# Cypress E2E Test

 Automated end-to-end tests using Cypress and TypeScript for the [SauceDemo](https://www.saucedemo.com) mock e-commerce website.
-Perfect for showcasing QA skills in a realistic testing scenario.
+covering common user flows such as login, add to cart, and checkout, logout and product-sort feature.

 ---